xmengkinaxis/CPP/System Design Interview Checklist.md

   1. **Single Leader (Primary-Secondary / Master-Slave)**
      - All writes go to primary, then replicated to secondaries.
      - ✅ Simple, great for read-heavy workloads.
      - ❌ Primary = bottleneck & single point of failure.
+Bad for write-heavy workloads.

   2. **Multi-Leader (Multi-Master)**
      - Multiple leaders accept writes, replicate to each other.
      - ✅ Better for geographically distributed writes.
-     - ❌ Conflict resolution needed (e.g., last-write-wins, custom merge logic).
+     - ❌ Conflict resolution needed (e.g., last-write-wins, custom merge logic). conflict when concurrent writes on the same data on the leaders.

   3. **Leaderless (Peer-to-Peer)**
      - Any node can accept reads/writes; replication managed with **quorums**.